 Alcohol withdrawal deaths can be prevented or reduced with proper medical attention and care.
 In fact, research suggests 24-hour medical care for alcohol detox to help ensure your health and safety.4

 If you or someone you know is thinking about quitting drinking, you are not alone, and help is available.
 To find support, schedule an appointment with your primary care doctor or a mental health therapist.
-They can give you referrals to detox and substance abuse treatment programs they think will be most helpful for you.
+They can give you referrals to alcohol detox and substance abuse treatment programs they think will be most helpful for you.

 Professional medical detox programs can help reduce the risks of severe alcohol withdrawal.
 Trained staff members can give prescription medicines as needed to help ease withdrawal symptoms.
 These medicines can help prevent or manage seizures, tremors, and symptoms of delirium or hallucinations.4

 If you or your loved one needs help with alcohol withdrawal and detox, American Addiction Centers (AAC) offers caring and compassionate alcohol detox at our locations nationwide.
-Call us today at to talk about your treatment options and take back control of your life.
+Call our 24/7 alcohol detox hotline at to talk about your treatment options and take back control of your life.
 You can also text our team for free if you’re not ready to call.

 Does your insurance cover rehab for drugs and alcohol?

 We can help – check your coverage instantly or text us your questions to find out more.